anki-code/xonsh-operators-proposal/XEP-2.rst

         Unwanted new line in the directory name in current version.

-        The name of the directory as expected (also in case it has spaces).
+        The name of the directory as expected (also in case it has spaces) in XEP-2.

       - Not applicable.